maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 This program sets aside eleven locations in memory that can hold numeric values.
 It then assigns the values 5 and 10 to the first two slots.
 The rest have not been set, and those slots will contain zeros.

 The exact handling of arrays depends on the dialect.
 Some allow a single dimension, while most allow two, and a small number allow three or more.
-In those dialects that allow two or more dimensions, single-dimension arrays, like the example above, are sometimes referred to as **vectors**, while those with two are sometimes known as **matrixes**.
-It is also common to refer to non-array numerical values as **scalars**.

 RetroBASIC allows any number of dimensions and should properly run code from any of these dialects.
+In those dialects that allow two or more dimensions, single-dimension arrays, like the example above, are sometimes referred to as *vectors*, or in a few occasions, *lists*, while those with two are sometimes known as *matrixes*, or alternately *tables*.
+When talking about arrays, it is also common to refer to non-array numerical values as *scalars*.

 Dialects also vary based on what they consider to be the first entry in the array.
 Early versions of Dartmouth had slot 1 as the first entry in the array, but this was soon realized to be a mistake as it made it difficult to represent common polynomials, which often have a zeroth entry.
 Later versions of Dartmouth added a zero to every array to correct for this.
 Thus, the `DIM` statement above produces an array with 11 entries in it, not 10.
-Debate over whether to use 0 or 1 for the first slot ran into the 1980s, but this was largely moot as MS variations did include 0 and this was the *de facto* standard, so it is safe to assume 0 is available.
+Debate over whether to use 0 or 1 for the first slot ran into the 1980s, but this was largely moot as MS variations did include 0 and this was the *de facto* standard.

 As there is no indication of whether a particular program expects 0 or 1 as the first index, RetroBASIC always sets up a 0 slot just in case.
 This has (almost) no effect on programs; if they use index 0, it works; if not, it works.
 The only effect is on the `LBOUND` function, which returns the first index.
-This normally returns 0, but can be told to return 1 by setting the command-line switch `--array_base=1` if required or using the `OPTION BASE 1` statement within a program.
+This normally returns 0, but can be told to return 1 by setting the command-line switch `--array_base=1` or using the `OPTION BASE 1` statement within a program.
 As most dialects did not include the `LBOUND` function, it is unlikely this feature will have any effect one way or another in any real program.

 There is another oddity to consider.
 Dartmouth sets aside a 0...10 block of memory for every numeric variable, even if it is not `DIM`med.
 In the example program above, A is defined to have 10 slots, and then it assigns values to the first two slots.
 This program will also work if line 10 is left out, because A will always have 10 slots.
 This is a *very* odd feature and is rarely implemented in non-MS dialects, so programs relying on this feature will not run on those machines.
 RetroBASIC does implement this "feature" in case there are programs that use it.
-To date, none have been found.
+To date, none have been found, in every example program that uses arrays, a `DIM` has always been used.

 Finally, there is the additional oddity that the parens are part of the variable name.
 That is, the variable `A` is a different variable than the one in `A(0)`.
 One can assign values to either, and they will be held separately in memory, at least in MS-derived dialects.
+RetorBASIC follows this convention.

 To summarize, consider this program following the MS conventions:

     10 A(0)=5
     20 A(1)=10
+    30 A=7
-    30 PRINT A(0);A(1);A
+    40 PRINT A(0);A(1);A

-The output of this program is ` 5  10  0`.
+The output of this program is ` 5  10  7`.

 <!-- TOC --><a name="commands"></a>
 ## Commands